Lipschitz extension theorems with explicit constants: Introduction

 on each \(n\)-simplex \(\Delta\subset \Sigma\).
 Since \(\beta\) is \(1\)-Lipschitz with respect to the \(1\)-Wasserstein distance, this extension has the desired properties.
 The necessary background on Wasserstein distances is recalled in Section~\ref{sec:spaces-of-generalized-non-po-curvature}.

-For a given domain space \(A\), for which it is known from general considerations that it satisfies \(\Nagata(n, c)\) for some \(c\), it is often very difficult to obtain a good estimate on \(c\).
+For a given domain space \(X\), for which it is known from general considerations that it satisfies \(\Nagata(n, c)\) for some \(c\), it is often very difficult to obtain a good estimate on \(c\).
 For example, already the asymptotic behaviour of the smallest \(c\) such that \(\R^n\) satisfies \(\Nagata(n, c)\) seems to be unknown.
 Other instances where \(n\) is known but the estimation of \(c\) is difficult are closed Riemannian \(n\)-manifolds.
+For such spaces, the following Lipschitz extension result sometimes yields better bounds than Theorem~\ref{thm:Lang-Schlichenmaier-explicit}.